JOIN RAINBOW WORLD FUND ON A HUMANITARIAN JOURNEY TO CUBA - May 8-18, 2019

 - Meet with human rights activist Mariela Castro and much more

 - Participate in LGBT Pride celebrations in Havana

 - Help deliver medical and educational supplies ... be forever changed.

 The Rainbow World Fund Cuba Journey is an educational experience.
 We will learn from Cubans about the realities in their country by visiting projects that serve the Cuban people and engaging in social and cultural education in the context of the LGBT community.
 The trip includes visits to diverse communities, meeting with leaders from a variety of fields, experiencing time on one of the top ten beaches in the world, great Cuban hospitality, and opportunities to practice your Spanish.
 The program strives to connect participants with the realities, struggles and hopes that Cubans experience each day.
 We also hope to bridge connections with Americans and Cubans in order to build understanding and partnerships.
-This is RWF's sixth trip to Cuba.
+This is RWF's seventh trip to Cuba.